 Setting this as a positive intention means that we are less likely to feel guilty if we experience a slip-up and more likely to feel a sense of achievement if we stick to it.

-Mindful eating is an important tool to help us become more aware of what we’re eating, how much we’re eating, and why we’re eating it.
+Mindful eating is essential to help us become more aware of what we’re eating, how much we’re eating, and why we’re eating it.
 In the long run, this can help us control our portion sizes and stay in tune with what our body actually needs.

 Then, try to slow down your eating.
-If we eat too quickly, it can be difficult to listen to our internal hunger cues, which tell us when we are full.
+Eating too quickly can be challenging to listen to our internal hunger cues, which tell us when we are full.

-If you do spontaneously indulge with food or alcohol, try not to let it ruin the rest of your day or week.
+If you spontaneously indulge in food or alcohol, try not to let it ruin the rest of your day or week.
 It’s completely fine to relax and enjoy festive celebrations.
-The important thing is trying to make sure it doesn’t affect the rest of your week.
+It’s important to try to ensure it doesn’t affect the rest of your week.

-This kind of thinking is one of the main drivers causing a small set-back to result in people feeling guilty and quitting altogether.
+This kind of thinking is one of the main drivers causing a minor setback, resulting in people feeling guilty and quitting altogether.
 ‘All-or-nothing’ thinking is when we see things purely in ‘black or white’.